 As an alternative to donating to us; a number of charities and social enterprises positively welcome books for sale or redistribution, and we encourage you to make a difference by considering sending your books to them.

-Please see our list of Donations alternative recipients for charitable donations.
+Please see our page on Alternative recipients for donations for further options including charitable donations.

 What should you do with your old textbooks?